 BOARD OF DIRECTORS

-Charly Carter is the founder of Step Up Maryland, a progressive organizing and advocacy group, and was the founding director of the group Maryland Working Families.
+Charly Carter is the executive director of the Democracy Initiative, the national civil rights and voting rights organization.
+In Maryland, Carter was the founder of Step Up Maryland, a progressive organizing and advocacy group, and was the founding director of the group Maryland Working Families.
 She also has extensive experience in the labor movement.

 Adrianne Flynn is the Internships and Career Development Director, as well as a senior lecturer, at the University of Maryland’s Philip Merrill College of Journalism.
 She has run both the Annapolis and Washington, D.C., bureaus of Capital News Service.
 In her long career as a reporter, she covered nearly every beat at news outlets in four states, specializing in politics and public policy.
 Her last reporting assignment was as a Washington, D.C., correspondent for The Arizona Republic.
 Flynn is the vice president of the Maryland chapter of the Society of Professional Journalists.